tiger-pillow/myblog.dev.repo/2021/content/post/reflection1.md

 Boy this class was HARD.
 I expected it to be difficult, but not this difficult.
 Before CPSC223, I didn't even know what a SSH key was, not to mention memory leaks or time complexity.

 But this is also the best kinda of course -- incredibly challenging with incredible support.
 The support system with TA Chris Lim (who unfortunately passed away due to a car [accident](https://law.yale.edu/yls-today/yale-law-school-events/loving-memory-chris-lim)) and wonderful ULAs (undergraduate learning assistants).
 Without them I would never have passed the test scripts.
-The assignments are very difficult, but Prof. Eisenstat has so many office hours and replys your emails within 12 hours usually.
+The assignments are very difficult, but Prof. Eisenstat has so many office hours and replys to your emails within 12 hours usually.
 It's for these reasons that Yale is Yale, that it lives up to its reputation (and maybe tuition).

 Two things I learned: <ol>
     <li> **You will get there** <p>
     Here are my grades: ![grade](/post/223grades.png)
-    My first assignment, I was the 125th among 131 students.
+    For my first assignment, I was the 125th among 131 students.
 My last assignment, I was the top 14th.
-Nothing taught me about "the grind" as this class did.
+Nothing taught me about "the grind" as much as this class did.
     <li> **Live like Prof. Eisenstat** <p>
     He passed away, not in retirement painting and knitting, but teaching his class and giving his all to his students.
 He truly did what he loved till the last moments of his life.
 I don't aspire to be a professor, but I do hope that I will end my life in a similar manner, giving all of myself to something I love and something worthwhile.
     </ol>

 # Summary:

-Looking back, the courses that I love all have: great prof and loads of work.
-They taught me very different things,  perspectives, confidence, way of living, evolution etc. I might
+Looking back, the courses that I love all have two things: great prof and loads of work.
+They taught me very different things,  perspectives, confidence, attitude towards life, writing skills, critical lens etc. The details will be sifted away by time, but the impression etched in my mind.

+I shall be grateful for the opportunities and resources that Yale has given me.
+I will give back whatever I can.